 For more than 12 years now, Outdoor Adventure Canada

-is still the only web-based magazine of its kind in Canada.
+has been the only web-based magazine of its kind in Canada.

 Take some time and explore our site and be sure to visit

-Forums to participate in a friendly discussion about backpacking,
+page to participate in a friendly discussion about backpacking,

 paddling, trail running or backcountry cooking or to share a trip report